mjul/sci-librarian/docs/specification.md

 - DropboxClient supports the list operation (with cursor) and file upload operation.
 - OpenRouterClient support the LLM query operation.

+## 4.5 CLI Principles

+This is a modern CLI application with colourful output.
+Since the processing takes some time, we use Indicatif to provide progress bars during the individual steps.

 ## 5. Technology Stack

 | Component         | Choice                  | Justification                                    |